petre-renware/renpo/doc_src/services.md

-## architectures and software design
+## Architectures and software design

 -#TODO ...